Published on 20th May 2018, updated on 29th December 2019.

 We are LaZenia.com.
-We’re a community website in Spain’s Costa Blanca South, and it’s our objective to promote news and local information about our area, with the aim of improving public knowledge with regard to the benefits of living in, or visiting the locale, and the businesses and facilities available here.
+We’re a community website in Spain’s Costa Blanca South, and it’s our objective to promote news and local information about our area, with the aim of improving public knowledge with regard to the benefits of living in, or visiting the locale, and the businesses, amenities, and facilities available here.

-We are currently a non-profit organisation formed by a small but dedicated local team of enthusiastic creative writers, website and social media engineers.
+We are currently a non-profit organisation formed by a small but dedicated local team of enthusiastic creative writers, content providers, website and social media engineers.
 Our anonymity is important to us, as it allows us to provide unbiased reporting on local issues and facilities that are important to people who live or visit this part of Spain.

 That’s why we have appointed a data manager.
-If you have any concerns about our use of your data, or you wish to exercise your rights to withdraw consent for us to use or retain your private data, please contact our data manager via the details below …
+If you have any concerns about our use of your data, or you wish to exercise your rights to withdraw consent for us to use or retain your personal data, please contact our data manager via the details below …

 |Data Manager||Mandy Harrison|